BlockSettle/terminal/README.md

 - Linux (Ubuntu) - In ~/.bashrc, export the variable to the desired location.
 (Example: `export DEV_3RD_ROOT="$HOME/Projects/BlockSettle-alt-location/3rd"`)
 - Windows - Add the `DEV_3RD_ROOT` variable to the Windows system environment, similar to the manner in which the `PATH` variable was accessed in the [Windows platform-specific prerequisites](#windows) section.
 - macOS - In ~/.bash\_profile, export the variable to the desired location.
 (Example: `export DEV_3RD_ROOT="$HOME/Projects/BlockSettle-alt-location/3rd"`)

+## Troubleshooting
+The mpir library may fail to build on certain CPUs (e.g., Intel's 7xxx series).
+It's possible to apply a workaround when using a VMWare VM.
+Change the "Virtualize Intel VT-X/EPT or AMD-V/RVI" checkbox in the VM configuration GUI.
+In addition, add the following lines to the appropriate virtual machine configuration (.vmx file):

+     cpuid.1.edx = "10111111111010111111101111111011"
+     cpuid.1.eax = "00000000000000110100011010101001"